-5.2 A memory component
+6 A memory component

-The first part of the problem [4] calls for a specification of a memory component.
+The first part of the problem [3] calls for a specification of a memory component.
 The component should specify a memory that maintains the contents of a set MemLocs of locations such that the contents of a location is an element of a set MemVals.
 We therefore introduce the domains:

-type MemLocs = $|0, \dots, |n$; type MemVals = initVal, v_1, \dots, v_m ;
+type MemLocs = $I_0, \dots, I_n$ ; type MemVals = initVal, $v_1, \dots, v_m$ ;

 of locations and of values for some fixed n and m, respectively.
-The reason for defining the distinguished value initVal follows from: The memory behaves as if it maintains an array of atomically read and written locations that initially all contain the value lnitVal.
-Furthermore, we define the atomic memory events, Mem, as carrying five parameters:
+The reason for defining the distinguished value initVal follows from: The memory behaves as if it maintains an array of atomically read and written locations that initially all contain the value InitVal.
+Furthermore, we accordingly define the following Mem events carrying five parameters.